-The new EU Biodiversity Strategy for 2030, a core component of the European Green Deal, commits to protecting at least 30 % of the EU's land and sea by 2030 with 10 % under "strict" protection.
+The new EU Biodiversity Strategy for 2030, a core component of the European Green Deal, commits to protecting at least 30% of the EU's land and sea by 2030 with 10% under "strict" protection.
 The strategy aims "to put Europe's biodiversity on the path to recovery by 2030 for the benefit of people, climate and the planet" (EEA, 2021).
 The CBD's post-2020 Global Biodiversity Framework will most likely have a similar coverage target.
 In fact, there have been some substantial efforts to protect biodiversity in the EU recently, including the expansion of the world's largest network of protected areas, Natura 2000 as outlined before.
 This section aims to address knowledge gaps regarding challenges and solutions to reach both protected area targets.

-3.6.1 Challenges and solutions to reach the 30 % target
+3.6.1 Challenges and solutions to reach the 30% target

-Hence, further expansion of terrestrial protected areas will be needed to achieve the quantitative target of legally protecting a minimum of 30 % of EU land and sea.
-In order to achieve this goal over the next decade, there will be a need to expand the network in the EU, on land by about 4 % and in the seas by 19 %.
+Hence, further expansion of terrestrial protected areas will be needed to achieve the quantitative target of legally protecting a minimum of 30% of EU land and sea.
+In order to achieve this goal over the next decade, there will be a need to expand the network in the EU, on land by about 4% and in the seas by 19%.
 At the national level, the degree of protected area coverage is highly diverse (EEA, 2020).

-As of 2020, most countries have a terrestrial coverage of around 20 % (e.g., Hungary, Lithuania and Latvia) or 30 % (e.g. Spain, France and Malta).
-The country with the highest coverage is Luxembourg with over 50 %.
-Countries like Bulgaria, Cyprus, Croatia, Estonia, Germany, Poland, Slovakia and Slovenia have a coverage of around 40 %.
+As of 2021, most countries have a terrestrial coverage of around 20% (e.g., Hungary, Lithuania and Latvia) or 30% (e.g. Spain, France and Malta).
+The country with the highest coverage is Luxembourg with over 50%.
+Countries like Bulgaria, Cyprus, Croatia, Estonia, Germany, Poland, Slovakia and Slovenia have a coverage of around 40% (EEA, 2021).
 In total numbers, marine protected areas show an even higher margin of different coverages between European countries with access to marine waters.
-France (50 %) and Germany (45 %) are countries with a particularly high share of protected marine surface, and the (small) marine area of Slovenia is even fully designated as a marine protected area.
+France (50%) and Germany (45%) are countries with a particularly high share of protected marine surface.
 In other countries, such as Croatia, Cyprus, Finland, Greece, Italy, Ireland and Norway, the designation process for marine protected areas lacks behind (EEA, 2020).

 The differences between countries can have various reasons and are highly country-specific, ranging from a simple lack of resources or knowledge to complex designation issues.
-One of the most important factors is that Member States use different criteria to assess habitats as protected (Swedish Environmental Protection Agency, 2021).
+One of the most important factors is that European countries use different criteria to assess habitats as protected (Swedish Environmental Protection Agency, 2021).
 Looking at the Scandinavian countries like Sweden and Finland, terrestrial land is only scarcely populated.
 As for France, the share of marine protected areas is especially high due to large protected sites in offshore territories.

-To further support and advance national protected area targets on the national level, survey respondents from seven Member States indicate that national biodiversity strategies are being developed and updated to improve the knowledge on habitats and species and lay the foundation for effective area-based management.
+To further support and advance national protected area targets on the national level, survey respondents from seven countries indicate that national biodiversity strategies are being developed and updated to improve the knowledge on habitats and species and lay the foundation for effective area-based management.
 Reportedly, there is ongoing work of entities on the ground, developing tools that will support the achievement of targets.
-However, survey respondents also reported a number of important challenges related to the 30 % target.
-Key challenges and, where applicable, corresponding solutions identified by survey respondents to achieve the protected area targets set out in the latest EU biodiversity strategy are outlined in Table 8 below.23
+However, according to one country response, the EU Biodiversity Strategy and its conservation aims have not been discussed at all in the national level, and this may be the case in other countries as well.
+Along these lines it was pointed out, that the EU Biodiversity Strategy needs to be communicated more to the public and the contributions of each Member State to the objectives made more explicit.
+Survey respondents also reported a number of important challenges related to the 30% target.
+Key challenges and, where applicable, corresponding solutions identified by survey respondents to achieve the protected area targets set out in the latest EU biodiversity strategy are outlined in Table 7 below.34